 I think it is important to say here that after hitting a quail it’s imperative to reload before moving toward the bird.
 They may take flight again or if you’re lucky you may flush another quail.
 Missing an opportunity because you were not ready would be unfortunate.

 Hopefully, you learned a little more about how to hunt quail in California in this article.
 Quail are a delectable and healthy meal for those looking for a healthier lifestyle.
 There are hundreds of recipes online to help you prepare your meal.

-Quail are extremely fun to hunt and create a challenge when hunting quail without dogs.
+Quail are extremely fun to hunt and creates a challenge when hunting quail without dogs.
 Remember to embrace the challenge and not get frustrated in the field.
 You won’t hit every bird you shoot at, and that is entirely normal.